From Lab to Plate: Understanding the Risk of Transferring the Gene for Protein Production

 Fig.03- Major symptoms of allergy

-Developers would need to ensure that allergenicity information about an allotment of a particular crop containing a transferred allergen remains associated with the allotment through the supply chain (e.g., seed development, planting, harvesting, storage, transport, and processing) in a manner that enables responsible parties to ensure that the allotment is not mistaken for or used as its counterpart food that does not contain the allergen.
-Developers’ responsibility to market safe and properly labelled food and to meet the requirements under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+Developers must ensure that allergenicity information for any crop containing a transferred allergen remains linked to that specific allotment throughout the supply chain, including seed development, planting, harvesting, storage, transport, and processing.
+This ensures that the allotment is not confused with or used as a non-allergenic counterpart.
+Developers are responsible for marketing safe, properly labeled food and for complying with the requirements of the Federal Food, Drug, and Cosmetic Act (FD&C Act).